Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 DrawSensor                   | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is External                     | Uncouple the sensor from the vehicle.
 If enabled, the position and orientation will be relative to Unreal world coordinates in NED format from the settings file.
-ExternalLocal                | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default rangeMaxLambertianPercentage | WLambertian reflectivity percentage to max out on.
+ExternalLocal                | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default
+GenerateIntensity            | Toggle intensity calculation on or off.
+This requires a surface material map to be available.
+See below for more information. rangeMaxLambertianPercentage | Lambertian reflectivity percentage to max out on.
 Will act linear to 0% for below. rainMaxIntensity             | Rain intensity maximum to scale from in mm/hour. rainConstantA                | Constant one to to calculate the extinction coefficient in rain rainConstantB                | Constant one to to calculate the extinction coefficient in rain